The Vacuum Displacement Principle: Theoretical Framework and Local Phenomenology: The Coupled Newtonian Limit

 \section{The Coupled Newtonian Limit}

-To investigate the weak field behavior, we linearize the system around the vacuum state $\chi = v$ and a Minkowski background $\eta_{\mu\nu}$.
-We define the perturbations $\chi = v + \delta\chi$ and $g_{00} = -(1 + 2\Phi)$ where $\Phi$ is the source of the Newtonian gravitational potential.
-For a static, non-relativistic source, the matter contribution is $T_{00} \approx \rho$.
-The vacuum contribution on the other hand is derived from the field energy density:
+To investigate the weak-field behavior, we linearize the system around the vacuum state $\chi = v$ and a Minkowski background $\eta_{\mu\nu}$.
+We define the field and metric perturbations as $\chi = v + \delta\chi$ and $g_{00} = -(1 + 2\Phi)$, where $\Phi$ is the Newtonian gravitational potential.
+For a static, non-relativistic source, the matter contribution is dominated by the rest-energy density, such that $T_{00} \approx \rho$ and the trace evaluates to $T \approx -\rho$.